acook/config/README.markdown

 *Other Niceties*

-- Non-Apple external keyboard tenkey (number keypad) works in terminal Vim on OSX.
+- Tenkey (number keypad) on non-Apple keyboards works in terminal Vim on OSX.
 - Mouse and Trackpad scrolling works in any terminal that can send mouse information.
 - Bash-like command line navigation in Command mode.
 - Automatically enables search highlighting when using the standard search commands (`/`,`?`,`n`,`N`).
 - Turn off search highlighting in Normal mode when hitting <Enter> key.

-#### Multiple Cursor Editing

-Similar to how Sublime Text works, you can have multiple cursors.
-Hit `<Control>n` to start playing with them.

 #### Buffer Changeset Exploration